"International Journal of Physical Education, Sports and Health"

 The purpose of this study was to examine the relationship between health-related fitness knowledge (HRFK), physical fitness (PF), and physical activity (PA) in a college-aged adult population.
 Participants included 191 (79 females, 112 males) college students from the southwestern United States.
 Health-related fitness knowledge was examined using the FitSmart Test, physical fitness was measured by seven fitness measurements that were normalized and combined as one factor, and self-report PA was assessed via the Leisure Time Exercise Questionnaire (LTEQ).
 Results indicated a significant relationship between health-related fitness knowledge and the physical fitness factor, Δ R2 = .018, p = .037; and health-related fitness knowledge and fitness without body composition factor (FNBC), Δ R2 = .031, p = .009.
 In conclusion, health-related fitness knowledge is associated with physical fitness levels in college-aged students.
 These findings point to the potential impact of health-related fitness knowledge as a supplementary predictor of health-related fitness.Pages: 76-82 | 963 Views 25 DownloadsDownload Full Article:

 How to cite this article:

 Rick C Ferkel, David F Stodden, Lawrence W Judge, Kent Griffin, Doug Hamman.
 Relationship between Health-related Fitness Knowledge and Physical Fitness.
-International Journal of Physical Education, Sports and Health.
-2015; 1(6): 76-82.
+Int J Phys Educ Sports Health 2015;1(6):76-82.